YarKolot/AIML/Regressions/LogisticRegressionTitanic/README.md

    python main.py
    ```

-   The main file will execute the script, perform the regression, and show you the results including the accuracy metrics, predictions, and comparisons.
+   The main file will execute the script, perform the regression, and show you the results including the accuracy metrics.